vitadisplays/puppet-oxid/README.markdown

 ```
 ## Oxid Updates
 Updates an existing oxid shop.
 Oxid offers update/upgrade packages.
-These packages have to unpack and some directories have to copy to shop directory.
+These packages have to unpack and some archive directories have to copy to shop directory.
 A script have to be executed to run the update process.
 The update process can not complete without user actions.
-This module offer an solution to complete the update process without user actions.
+This module offer a solution to complete the update process without user actions.
 The run_cli.php will be overitten with a new unattended class defintion, to answer the questions in the update process.
 Also you can only run the sql files for update.
 This is usefully, because sometimes the update process in cli mode does not work correctly with sql files.

+Updates to UTF8 is not supported by this define!
+Attention on utf8_mode changes.

 This will also update the config.inc.php and .htaccess file and make a file check.